toralf/torutils/README.md

          0    1    2   3    4    5    6    7    8   9    10   11   12   13  14   15   16
                                   occurrence of an ip address
 ```
-Use `-a` and `-A` respectively to anonymise the addresses a little bit.

 ### info about Tor relay

 *info.py* gives an overview about the connections of a relay: